Skip to content

 Every professional television production has the same problem: the people making creative and financial decisions are reading scripts with tools built for the people writing them.

-Cont'd reads your Final Draft FDX files and surfaces role-specific intelligence — continuity analysis for showrunners, format compliance for commissioners, budget signals for producers — from the same source file, automatically.
+(CONT'D) reads your Final Draft FDX files and surfaces role-specific intelligence — continuity analysis for showrunners, format checks for review teams, budget signals for producers — from the same source file, automatically.

 The problem